pcorey/pcorey.github.io/_posts/2019-07-29-clipping-convex-hulls-with-thing.markdown

 <div id="root4" style="display: flex; flex-direction: column; align-items: center; justify-content: center; margin: 0;"></div>

 As you can see, with the right tools at our disposal, this potentially difficult task is a breeze.
-I'm incredibly happy that I discovered the `@thi.ng`{:.language-javascript} set of libraries when I did, and I can see myself reaching for them in the future.
+I'm incredibly happy that I discovered the `thi.ng`{:.language-javascript} set of libraries when I did, and I can see myself reaching for them in the future.

+<strong>Update:</strong> The Thi.ng creator put together a demo outlining a much more elegant way of approaching this problem.
+Be sure to [check out their solution](https://gist.github.com/postspectacular/063b190b5540a1615f3e43a6fcb82fdd), and once again, check out [`thi.ng`{:.language-*}](http://thi.ng/)!

 <script src="/js/2019-07-29-clipping-convex-hulls-with-thing/runtime.js"></script>
 <script src="/js/2019-07-29-clipping-convex-hulls-with-thing/app.js"></script>